 Architects of Pienza

 Alberti was the architect of the facade of Santa Maria Novella in Florence.
-Alberti opined on how building and cities should be build, with aesthetic theories of proportionality and harmony that revitalized classicism.
+Alberti wrote about how building and cities should be build.
+His aesthetic theories of proportionality and harmony that revitalized classicism.

 READ: Masterpieces of Florence